comp1100/comp1100.github.io/_sources/workshops/Week_5_reflective_practice_and_using_github.md

 ## Online learning module

-This studio is accompanied by a digital module 'Reflective Writing - Gibb's Reflective Model', written by Stuart Crosbie from the Emedded Learning Support team, available on Blackboard under 'Content' $\rightarrow$ 'Assessment Helpers'.
+This studio is accompanied by a digital module 'Reflective Writing - Gibb's Reflective Model', written by Stuart Crosbie from the Embedded Learning Support team, available on Blackboard under 'Content' $\rightarrow$ 'Assessment Helpers'.

 ## Gibbs’ Reflective Cycle (GRC)